 Fascism: A Warning

-I have always admired Madeline Albright, the first female Secretary of State, and was fortunate enough to actually have dinner with her and be introduced, “Sherry, come meet Madeline.”
+I have always admired Madeline Albright, the first female Secretary of State.
+I was fortunate enough to actually have dinner with her and be introduced, “Sherry, come meet Madeline.”
 We also saw her and Wendy Sherman in a talk at the 92 Street Y in New York.
 Drawing on her own experience as a child in war-torn Europe and her distinguished career as a diplomat, Fascism really scared me, because I know how relevant it is in the world today.

 Just look at what is going on in many countries around the world besides the usual suspects like Russia and Syria.
 Countries such as Poland, Hungary, Italy, Turkey, Brazil, Venezuela and even the U.S. are struggling to maintain their democracies.
 She shows that not only has fascism endured, but it currently presents the biggest threat to peace and justice in the world since World War II.